Federal Direct Parent PLUS Loans

 Interest Rate and Fees

-The Parent PLUS loan has a fixed rate of 6.41% for loans disbursed on or before June 30, 2014, and a loan fee of 4.288% However, the interest rate is subject to change annually when the rate is adjusted in accordance with the financial markets.
-Rate changes will impact loans disbursing after July 1, 2014.
+The Parent PLUS loan has a fixed rate of 6.84% for loans disbursed on or after July 1, 2015, and a loan fee of 4.292%.
+Additionally, the interest rate is subject to change annually on July 1 when the rate is adjusted in accordance with the financial markets.
+Rate changes will impact loans disbursing after July 1, 2015.
 Interest accrues beginning on the date the loan first disburses and until it is paid in full.

 Repayment and Deferment